temporalio/samples-python/worker_specific_task_queues/README.md

 # Worker-Specific Task Queues

 Use a unique Task Queue for each Worker in order to have certain Activities run on a specific Worker.
-In the Go and Java SDKs, this is explicitly supported via the Session option, but in other SDKs a different approach is required.
+In the Go SDK, this is explicitly supported via the Session option, but in other SDKs a different approach is required.

 Typical use cases include tasks where interaction with a filesystem is required, such as data processing or interacting with legacy access structures.
 This example will write text files to folders corresponding to each worker, located in the `demo_fs` folder.
 In production, these folders would typically be independent machines in a worker cluster.